dcnieho/glassesValidator/README.md

 # How to acquire
 GlassesValidator is available from `https://github.com/dcnieho/glassesValidator`, and supports Python 3.11 on Windows, MacOS and Linux (newer versions of Python should work fine but are not tested).

-For Windows users who wish to use the glassesValidator GUI, the easiest way to acquire glassesValidator is to [download a standalone executable](https://github.com/dcnieho/glassesValidator/releases/latest).
-The standalone executable is not available for MacOS or Linux.
-Complete installation instruction for [MacOS](#complete-install-instructions-for-macos) and [Linux](#complete-install-instructions-for-linux) users are available below.
+Complete installation instruction for using the glassesValidator GUI on [Windows](#complete-instructions-for-windows), [MacOS](#complete-instructions-for-macos) and [Linux](#complete-instructions-for-linux) users are available below.
+Note that the standaloen executable version of glassesValidator is discontinued.
+The last executable was for the [2.3.0 release](https://github.com/dcnieho/glassesValidator/releases/tag/v2.3.0).

-For users on Windows, Mac or Linux who wish to use glassesValidator *in their Python code*, the easiest way to acquire glassesValidator is to install it directly into your Python distribution using the command `python -m pip install glassesValidator`.
+For users on Windows, Mac (14 Sonoma or later) or Linux who wish to use glassesValidator *in their Python code*, the easiest way to acquire glassesValidator is to install it directly into your Python distribution using the command `python -m pip install glassesValidator`.
-If you run into problems on MacOS to install the `imgui_bundle` package, you can try to install it first with the command `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.5.2`.
-Note that this repository is pip-installable as well:
+If you run into problems on MacOS to install the `imgui_bundle` package, you can try to install it first with the command `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.6.2`.
+Note that this repository itself is pip-installable as well:
 `python -m pip install git+https://github.com/dcnieho/glassesValidator.git#egg=glassesValidator`.
 NB: on some platforms you may have to replace `python` with `python3` in the above command lines.

 Once pip-installed in your Python distribution, there are three ways to run the GUI on any of the supported operating systems:
-1. Directly in the terminal of your operating system, type `glassesValidator` and run it.
+1. Directly in the terminal of your operating system, type `glassesValidator` and run it (NB: this does not appear to work in Anaconda environments, use one of the below methods for those).
 2. Open a Python console.
 From such a console, running the GUI requires only the following two lines of code:
     ```python
     import glassesValidator